UK Drone Knowledge Base

 What's the maximum altitude for drone flights?

-Whether you fly in the Open Category or under PDRA-01, the legal ceiling is 120 m (400 ft) above the closest point of the earth’s surface.
-When flying near hills or cliffs adjust your flightpath so the drone always stays within 120 m of the ground beneath it.
+In the Open Category, the legal height limit is 120 m (400 ft) from the closest point of the earth's surface.
+If you fly where the ground rises or falls, such as hills, mountains or cliffs, adjust your flightpath so the drone never exceeds 120 m from the closest point of the surface.

 Do the drone rules apply if I fly indoors?